• M0oP0o@mander.xyz

 ·

 Not easily, perhaps.
-But it’s certainly possibly.
+But it’s certainly possible.
 We already have space technology for unfolding small packages into large sheets.
 Not to mention, you don’t need a single 100m collection surface when you can accomplish similar things with many smaller surfaces spaced apart.
 See the Very Large Array.